-Explanation and Principal Reasons for Adopting the Policies Lake Taupo and Waikato/Waipa River catchments as detailed in Sections 3.10 and 3.11 respectively.
+Explanation and Principal Reasons for Adopting the Policies Amend last sentence of last para under Policy 2: Lake Taupo and Waikato/Waipa River catchmentsas detailed in Sections 3.10 and 3.11 respectively.
 Add a last sentence at end of para on Policy 3: In the Waikato and Waipa River catchments, Rule 3.11.5.3 applies.
-Rule3.9.4.11 Permitted Activity Rule - Fertiliser Application Add opening words: Except as otherwise provided for, or restricted by an approved Farm Environment Plan, in accordance with the provisions and requirements of Chapter 3.11, (which applies in the Waikato and Waipa River catchments) Tthe discharge of fertiliser Explanation and Principal Reasons for Adopting Methods Add to end of first para: For rules and methods relating to the Waikato and Waipa River catchments - refer also to provisions in Chapter 3.11.
+Rule 3.9.4.11 Permitted Activity Rule - Fertiliser Application Add opening words: Except as otherwise provided for, or restricted by an approved Farm Environment Plan, in accordance with the provisions and requirements of Chapter 3.11, (which applies in the Waikato and Waipa River catchments) The discharge of fertiliser Explanation and Principal Reasons for Adopting Methods Add to end of first para: For rules and methods relating to the Waikato and Waipa River catchments - refer also to provisions in Chapter 3.11.
 Add to end of Method 3.9.4.7: Refer to Chapter 3.11 for stock exclusion rules that apply in the Waikato and Waipa River catchments.
 Add to middle of Method 3.9.4.10: Apart from within the Lake Taupo Catchment and Waikato and Waipa River catchments, Waikato Regional